Please click here to view the latest school Newsletter - 28.05.2021

 CLICK HERE TO DOWNLOAD YOUR FILES: https://siddiqui-education.co.uk/shop/

-The coupon code for your free copy will be texted out to you by school.
+The coupon code for your free copy was texted out to you by school.

 Once you have downloaded your free copy, watch this video to know which files to open first: https://youtu.be/6LrM-vCcrWQ

 If you have any questions about the workshop, please email email@example.com with the subject heading “Let’s Pitch It Family Query” followed by the name of your child’s school.

 Good luck and enjoy!